ParkinsonLab/Architect/README.md

 	Note: Following the first run of Architect, this folder and its contents will be modified; please be mindful of possible complications due to size requirements when you decide where to store this folder.
 (I have found this database to end up taking up a little over 1 GB of space following the first run of Architect.)

-4. (If you do not intend to perform model reconstruction, ignore this step.)
-Download the CPLEX optimizer as per the instructions given [below](#user-content-downloading-cplex-required-if-performing-model-reconstruction) and install CPLEX on your machine.
+3. (If you do not intend to perform model reconstruction, ignore this step.)
+Install the CPLEX optimizer as per the instructions given [below](#user-content-downloading-cplex-required-if-performing-model-reconstruction) and install CPLEX on your machine.

-5. Next, the following tools should be installed.
+4. Next, the following tools should be installed.
 Please follow the instructions below and choose the files specific to your system.
 Please unpack the files for BLAST+, legacy BLAST and DIAMOND (for example using `tar -xzvf <file.tar.gz>`).

 	| Tool                        | Location  |
 	|-----------------------------|-----------|